 Counselling

-Information about rates and insurance can be found here.
+Information about rates and insurance can be found just below the FAQ section.
 Please contact me for further information on any of my services at 902-394-5826.
 There is a confidential voicemail if I am with a client and unable to answer.
 You can also email me at dianne@diannebirt.ca.
 To follow me on Facebook, check out the Dianne Birt Counselling and Wellness page here.

 FAQs